-Invalid Traffic is bot activity on a website.
+Invalid Traffic (IVT) is bot activity on a website.

-Usually, IVT consists of impressions and clicks generated by publishers themselves on ads placed on their sites.
+Usually, invalid traffic consists of impressions and clicks generated by publishers themselves on ads placed on their sites.
 Automated tools are used to create false ad impressions and engage with ads.
 This bot traffic also spams websites to steal user data amongst other malicious activities.

-Although IVT can include good bots such as search engine crawlers, IVT is mostly used to refer to malicious and fraudulent bots.
+Although IVT can include good bots such as search engine crawlers, it is mostly used to refer to malicious and fraudulent bots.